 Clients access the highly available services provided by the FailSafe cluster using IP addresses.
 Each highly available service can use multiple IP addresses.
-The IP addresses are not tied to a particular highly available service; they can be shared by all the highly available services in the cluster.
+The IP addresses are not tied to a particular highly available service; they can be shared by all the resources in a resource group.